HnsorensSoftware/MacroCompilerBuilder/README.md

 Overview
 --------

 This document provides a detailed explanation of the macro-based compiler builder written in C, a tool designed to aid in building compilers using a flexible and modular macro system.
-This approach allows the user to define the components of a compiler — such as tokens, Abstract Syntax Tree (AST) nodes, parsing rules, and iteration steps — in a highly customizable and extensible manner.
+This approach allows the user to define the components of a compiler — such as tokens, Abstract Syntax Tree (AST) nodes, parsing rules, and recurse steps — in a highly customizable and extensible manner.
 By leveraging macros, this tool simplifies the process of building a compiler by allowing for dynamic definition and processing of language rules, tokens, and transformations.

 The compiler builder works by defining the compiler components in a header file using macros.
 The macros specify how the source code is tokenized, how the Abstract Syntax Tree (AST) is built, and how various compiler passes (such as semantic analysis and code generation) are handled.